Optimal estimation for regression discontinuity design with binary outcomes

 \section{Introduction}

-Large-sample approximation is the basis for the leading estimators for regression discontinuity (RD) designs \citep[for example]{Imbens.Kalyanaraman2012,Calonico.Cattaneo.Titiunik2014}.
+A large-sample approximation is the basis for the leading estimators for regression discontinuity (RD) designs \citep[for example]{Imbens.Kalyanaraman2012,Calonico.Cattaneo.Titiunik2014}.
 RD designs involve the estimation of conditional expectation functions at a cutoff point on the support of a running variable.
-Hence, the effective observations are limited to the neighborhood of the cutoff, and the number of these observations can be small even if the total sample size is large \citep{Cattaneo.Frandsen.Titiunik2015,Canay.Kamat2017}.
-For example, the effective sample can be small for designs with multiple cutoffs, with a cutoff at the tail of the distribution, or with subgroup analyses.
-In small samples, the large-sample asymptotics may not provide good approximations of the behaviors of the existing estimators, and hence, their stated desirable properties may be lost.
+Hence, effective observations are limited to the neighborhood of the cutoff, and the number of these observations can be small, even if the total sample size is large \citep{Cattaneo.Frandsen.Titiunik2015,Canay.Kamat2017}.
+For example, an effective sample can be small for designs with multiple cutoffs, with a cutoff at the tail of the distribution, or with subgroup analyses.
+In small samples, the large-sample asymptotics may not provide good approximations of the behaviors of the existing estimators; hence, their desirable properties may be lost.

-A few studies consider finite-sample minimax estimators for RD designs.\footnote{Throughout the manuscript, we compare our estimator with existing finite-sample minimax estimators.
-Another notable approach is a finite-sample valid estimation and inference based on the local randomization of the RD design \citep{Cattaneo.Frandsen.Titiunik2015, cattaneoInferenceRegressionDiscontinuity2016, cattaneoComparingInferenceApproaches2017}.
-The local randomization approach is based on an assumption that the running variable is randomly assigned with a constant regression function within a given small window around the threshold \citep{Cattaneo_Idrobo_Titiunik_2024}, while we consider a smooth but nonconstant regression function within the window.} For example, \cite{Armstrong.Kolesar2018} and \cite{Imbens.Wager2019} propose finite-sample minimax linear estimators under smoothness of the regression function.
-However, these minimax estimators require the knowledge of the conditional variance function, which is unknown in practice.
-While the variance can be estimated, we cannot guarantee the theoretical validity of the plug-in estimators with the estimated variance in finite samples.
+Some studies have considered finite-sample minimax estimators for RD designs.\footnote{Throughout the manuscript, we compare our estimator with existing finite-sample minimax estimators.
+Another notable approach is finite-sample valid estimation and inference based on the local randomization of the RD design \citep{Cattaneo.Frandsen.Titiunik2015, cattaneoInferenceRegressionDiscontinuity2016, cattaneoComparingInferenceApproaches2017}.
+The local randomization approach is based on the assumption that the running variable is randomly assigned with a constant regression function within a given small window around the threshold \citep{Cattaneo_Idrobo_Titiunik_2024}, whereas we consider a smooth but nonconstant regression function within the window.} For example, \cite{Armstrong.Kolesar2018} and \cite{Imbens.Wager2019} propose finite-sample minimax linear estimators under the smoothness of the regression function.
+However, these minimax estimators require knowledge of the conditional variance function, which is generally unavailable in practice.
+Although the variance can be estimated, we cannot guarantee the theoretical validity of the plug-in estimators with the estimated variance in finite samples.
 Furthermore, the construction of finite-sample valid confidence intervals based on these estimators additionally requires the normality of the regression errors.